Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Conclusion

 where $R$ is the rank of tensor, $\mathbf{a}_k,\mathbf{c}_k\in\mathbb{R}^{M}$ characterize layers, $\mathbf{b}_k,\mathbf{d}_k\in\mathbb{R}^{N}$ characterize entities, and $\mathbf{V}_k=\mathbf{a}_k\circ\mathbf{b}_k, \mathbf{U}_k=\mathbf{c}_k\circ\mathbf{d}_k\in\mathbb{R}^{M\times N}$ characterize the joint features.
 Since there are $MN$ nodes, it is clear that $R\leq MN$.
 Note that, for a single layer, Eq. (\ref{cp1}) reduces to

-Moreover, if $\mathbf{V}=(\mathbf{v}_k)$ and $\mathbf{U}=(\mathbf{u}_k^\mathrm{T})=\mathbf{V}^{-1}$ are orthogonal bases, Eq. (\ref{cp2}) is in a consistent form of the eigendecomposition in a single-layer normal graph.
-In addition, Eq.
-(16) is also a special case of Eq. (\ref{cp1}) if the multilayer network is undirected. \end{itemize}
+Moreover, if $\mathbf{V}=(\mathbf{v}_k)$ and $\mathbf{U}=(\mathbf{u}_k^\mathrm{T})=\mathbf{V}^{-1}$ are orthogonal bases, Eq. (\ref{cp2}) is in a consistent form of the {eigen-decomposition} in a single-layer normal graph.
+In addition, Eq. (\ref{cp_dec}) is also a special case of Eq. (\ref{cp1}) if the multilayer graph is undirected. \end{itemize}

 Since tensor decomposition is less stable when exploring the factorization of a specific order or when extracting the separate features in the asymmetric tensors, we will defer more general analysis of directed networks to future works.